 Why should you digitize your genealogy?

-Genealogists are well-known paper-lovers.
+Genealogists are well-known paper lovers.
 We tend to hang on to each photocopy, printout, and note “just in case” we need to refer to it again.
 But many of us don’t like managing all that paper.
 We’d much rather be following ancestral clues than filing old paperwork.
 Digital copies can ease much of that paper burden.
-Below are 4 reasons to digitize your genealogy research with some tips to get you started from our course, Digitizing Your Family History.
+Below are 4 reasons to digitize your genealogy research.
+Join this week’s workshop, Build a Digital Workflow, which contains videos and articles that will help you establish the steps you need to digitize your research.
+Gena Philibert-Ortega will be on hand on May 18th to answer your questions.
+Sign up today to ensure you get a seat!

 1. Clear some space

 Digitizing your genealogy paperwork means clearing out space where all those old binders and bins of paperwork used to live.
-By going digital, you’re not getting rid of the information – you’re just storing it differently.
-Take the time to separate those items that can be scanned, then binned from original items you want to keep, such as old photos and heirlooms.
+By going paperless, you’re not getting rid of the information, you’re just storing it differently.
+Take the time to separate those items that can be scanned and tossed from original items you want to keep.
 Then, tackle the piles in short, timed intervals so you don’t get overwhelmed.
 Both need to be digitized, but once you’re done and you’ve tossed all those extra copies and surplus notes, you’ll find you have a lot more space to showcase the items that really matter.
+Learn what you should purge, and what you should save from the Family Curator, Denise Levenick.

 2. Organize as you go